ingchips/ING918XX_SDK_SOURCE/examples/central_throughput/doc/index.md

 ## Design Details

 After _Central_ starts, it scans for advertising containing `UUID_TPT` service, then it connects to that device, and discovers its service & characteristics.
-Once connected, _Central_ asks to change to 2M PHY.

 Throughput from _Central_ to _Peripheral_ is got by accumulating number of completed packages in `HCI_EVENT_NUMBER_OF_COMPLETED_PACKETS`.